leq6c/rule0/rule0/prompts/judge/move.md

 **if you don't need to update the state, you should not return the state.**
 **you shouldn't add new section or anything. keep things short.**
+**barely reject the action.**
+admin will provide options when admin call for a vote.

 Now let's start.